Bye, Bye USC v ND

 Will Backus (cbssports.com) — USC and Notre Dame failed to reach an agreement on playing one another during the 2026 season, placing the future of the greatest intersectional annual rivalry game in jeopardy, per Yahoo Sports.
 USC seeks a replacement opponent while Notre Dame announced a home-and-home series with BYU to take place from 2026-27.

 The two universities are still working to restart the series as soon as 2030, though scheduling complications remain a major factor and College Football Playoff considerations put one of college football’s most storied rivalries in jeopardy.
-The Fighting Irish and the Trojans played yearly since 1946, though the feud saw a brief pause in 2020 due to the COVID-19 pandemic.
+The Fighting Irish and the Trojans played yearly since 1926, though the feud saw brief pauses during WWII and in 2020 due to the COVID-19 pandemic.

 “USC and Notre Dame recognize how special our rivalry is to our fans, our teams, and college football, and our institutions will continue working towards bringing back The Battle for the Jeweled Shillelagh,” the schools said in a joint statement they released Monday.
 “The rivalry between our two schools is one of the best in all of sport, and we look forward to meeting again in the future.”